 If you'd like find out how Ben automated his agency experience into a profitable online business, click below and check out the Automated Sales & Success webinar.
-It's absolutely free to attend, only takes about an hour of your time, and it will show you in simple to follow steps how easy it is to get your own business started right away, put your profits on autopilot and start making serious income!
+It's absolutely free to attend and it will show you in simple to follow steps how easy it is to get your own automated digital marketing business started right away.
+Automated Sales & Success will help you put your profits on autopilot and start making some serious income!